 Through studying the programme, you will develop a wide variety of specialist skills and examine a range of topical questions that are central to the wellbeing and development of modern economies.

 You will be introduced to core principles of microeconomics and macroeconomics, and encouraged to discuss topical economic issues and practise giving presentations.
 Data Analysis, Statistics and Mathematics for Economics are also introduced, with additional support available if you do not have A-level Mathematics (or equivalent).
 You can also study languages.

 Year 2 continues these core themes, as well as emphasising computer-aided data analysis.
 Specialist modules are introduced and you will also gain a foundation for professional placement and for choosing your final-year options.

-During Year 3, each programme has compulsory modules designed to enhance your specialism, with additional optional modules ranging from theoretical, quantitative and computer-oriented modules to those involving applications of economic theory in major areas of policy.
+During Year 3, the programme has compulsory modules designed to enhance your specialism, with additional optional modules ranging from theoretical, quantitative and computer-oriented modules to those involving applications of economic theory in major areas of policy.
 They cover domestic, European and international topics, including those in business economics and finance.
 As such, they allow for either increased specialism or a more varied menu of subjects.